Go With The Flow

 Sanitary Waste Disposal Methods

-Here’s how you dispose your sanitary pad properly:
+Here’s how you dispose of your sanitary pad properly:

 When you’re ready to change your sanitary pad, remove it from your panty carefully.
 Starting from one end, roll the pad tightly and neatly, and work your way to the other end.
 Make sure the bloodied side is inside and the adhesive part is on the outside.